nodemcu/nodemcu-firmware/docs/modules/mqtt.md

 #### Notes

-Don't use `autoreconnect`.
-Let me repeat that, don't use `autoreconnect`.
-You should handle the errors explicitly and appropriately for your application.
-In particular, the default for `cleansession` above is `true`, so all subscriptions are destroyed when the connection is lost for any reason.

-In order to acheive a consistent connection, handle errors in the error callback.
+An application should watch for connection failures and handle errors in the error callback, in order to achieve a reliable connection to the server.
 For example:

 ```
 function handle_mqtt_error(client, reason)